Quick Summary

 The Common Reporting Standard (CRS), created by the OECD, is an international example.
 This global information standard requires financial institutions to identify and report any customers who are tax residents living outside of the country where they have financial accounts.

 Each of these laws was originally intended to help countries fight tax evasion.
-But they’ve also forced offshore trust jurisdictions to further tighten their already strong privacy laws.
-Many have done this despite the pressure they’ve faced to scale back their privacy and confidentiality efforts.
+But they have also forced offshore trust jurisdictions to further tighten their already strong privacy laws.
+Many have done this despite the pressure they have faced to scale back their privacy and confidentiality efforts.

 Factors Contributing to Strong Privacy Laws

-The offshore jurisdictions with the strongest privacy laws haven’t simply promised to keep information related to offshore trusts private and then crossed their fingers and hoped for a positive outcome.
+The offshore jurisdictions with the strongest privacy laws have not simply promised to keep information related to offshore trusts private and then crossed their fingers and hoped for a positive outcome.
 They have put strategic laws in place designed to strengthen their privacy laws.

 Data Protection Laws